 Change 1% at a time, but with a plan

 In construction, there is a path that follows “the way things have always been done.”
 Many companies have long historical roots that have guided their successes all these years.
 Moving forward, what might have worked in the past does not necessarily guarantee success in the future, and recognizing that pattern (up or down) is the first step.
 Change can be hard when it requires altering what you are used to, or what seems to be working.
-With small, deliberate, and consistent effort, even at incremental 1% growth, change is possible with a plan.
+With small, deliberate, and consistent effort, change is possible with a plan – even at incremental 1% growth.
 Here are a few small steps that I learned from James that might also help you begin adding change.

 Include weather.
 If you are always recording the weather, you can look back at the history of the job and see how the weather affected performance.